HeyMaslo/companion-web/README.md

 To Create a new Companion you are going to need a Github account, a Storymapr account, and Firebase account.
 Make sure you are running node v12.6!
 Use nvm if you must.

+- In Github Desktop add a new repository to your local files.
+- Fork it and give it a name.
+- Using the command prompt naviguate to your `companion-web` folder folder using `cd`
-Get the Persona
+- Get the Persona
 ```bash
 cd dependencies && git clone git@github.com:HeyMaslo/maslo-persona.git persona && cd persona && git fetch --all && git checkout colors-config && cd ../../
 ```

-Install dependencies
+- Install dependencies
 ```bash
 yarn install
 ```

-Run the development server:
+- Run the development server:
 ```bash
 yarn dev
 ```
+- Access your local companion by opening `http://localhost:3000/` with Chrome.
+- CONGRATS!
+You have your own personal companion.

 ## Personalize your Companion

-Update the guided conversation with Storymapr
+### Update the guided conversation with Storymapr
 - Go to [beta.storymapr.com/dialogue_trees](https://beta.storymapr.com/dialogue_trees)
 - Display all the trees and pick an existing companion tree like [MasloWebCompanion_greg](https://beta.storymapr.com/dialogue_trees/5fd2da87c860c2582a1e483c/workbench)
 - `Clone` it.
 Rename the Dialogue.
 Edit your tree.
 Click  `Share` and `Publish`